 You can sign up with these affiliate programs here:

-By the way, if you want to start your own blog like this one, it costs as little as $3.95 per month from BlueHost.
+By the way, if you want to start your own blog like this one, check out my step-by-step guide here.

 Now the $17 dollars question, how did I do it exactly?